-Don’t use bow thrusters if there’s a possibility of a line being in the water when tying onto a mooring ball.
+Don’t use bow thrusters if a line is possibly in the water when tying onto a mooring ball.

 9. Stay At Your Station

 The Helmsperson should NEVER leave the helm if the Deckhand is having difficulty.
-It’s far easier to let the line go and try again than it is for the Helmsperson to rush back to the wheel to avoid a collision.
+It’s far easier to let the line go and try again than for the Helmsperson to rush back to the wheel to avoid a collision.
 The Deckhand needs to be prepared to drop the line if need be.
-It’s much better to circle around rather than getting rope burns, cuts, or bruises.
+It’s much better to circle than get rope burns, cuts, or bruises.
 Inexperienced crewmembers can, from time to time, get the hook stuck in the mooring ball, which could result in the loss of the hook.
 It’s something to be careful with.
-If possible make sure your hook can float and it might be worth having a spare.
+If possible, make sure your hook can float; it might be worth having a spare.

 10. A Little Help

-If help is provided in a mooring field, someone on a boat will come up to the bow.
-Hand the bulk of the rope (coiled) and the end of the line to the person and they will feed it through the mooring ball attachment giving it back to you to secure back on the same side.
-When you’re grabbing the first rope back, you can often give the helper the coil and end of the other rope or position it in a place for them to grab it off the deck.
-In some parts of the world the help comes for free and in others there is a fee.
-We almost always accept help with mooring balls – for the small price you pay it makes mooring much easier and often provides a much-needed income to locals.
+If help is provided in a mooring field, someone on a boat will approach the bow.
+Hand the bulk of the rope (coiled) and the end of the line to the person, and they will feed it through the mooring ball attachment giving it back to you to secure back on the same side.
+When grabbing the first rope back, you can often give the helper the coil and end of the other rope or position it in a place for them to grab it off the deck.
+In some parts of the world, the help comes for free; in others, there is a fee.
+We almost always accept help with mooring balls – for the small price you pay, it makes mooring much easier and often provides a much-needed income to locals.

 And It’s Not Just Mooring Balls You Need To Know About

-Newbie boat owners really make a disaster out of mooring balls AND anchoring.
-We’ve met so many new sailors with the wrong anchor – one that is too small for the boat and doesn’t hold OR it’s old technology and doesn’t work well.
+Newbie boat owners make a disaster out of mooring balls AND anchoring.
+We’ve met so many new sailors with the wrong anchor – one that is too small for the boat and doesn’t hold, OR it’s old technology and doesn’t work well.
 We’ve also witnessed most newbies with a terrible technique.
-When anchoring you don’t simply drop the anchor and then think your job is done!
+You don’t simply drop the anchor when anchoring and then think your job is done!